-RADUATION RE QUIREMENTS ENGLISH 4 credits FINE ARTS 1 credit designated (FA).
+ENGLISH 4 credits FINE ARTS 1 credit designated (FA).
 Courses in art, dance, drama/theater, and music that satisfy the FA requirement are designated in the course bulletin.
-HEALTH EDUCATION 0.5 credit MATHEMATICS 4 credits, including 1 with instruction in algebra aligned with the Maryland High School Assessment for algebra or one or more credits in subsequent mathematics courses for which Algebra I is a prerequisite, and 1 with instruction in geometry aligned with the content standards for geometry.
-NEW STATE REQUIREMENT FOR STUDENTS GRADUATING IN 2018 AND LATER: Students graduating in 2018 and later must be enrolled in a math course in each year of high school.
+HEALTH EDUCATION 1 credit MATHEMATICS 4 credits, including 1 with instruction in algebra aligned with the Maryland High School Assessment for algebra or one or more credits in subsequent mathematics courses for which Algebra I is a prerequisite, and 1 with instruction in geometry aligned with the content standards for geometry.
+STATE REQUIREMENT FOR STUDENTS GRADUATING IN 2018 AND LATER: Students graduating in 2018 and later must be enrolled in a math course in each year of high school.
 This may result in students earning more than 4 credits in math for graduation.
-PHYSICAL EDUCATION 1 credit SCIENCE 3 Next Generation Science Standards (NGSS) credits, including 1 life science credit (BC) and 1 physical science credit (PC).
+PHYSICAL EDUCATION 1 credit 1 credit SCIENCE 3 Next Generation Science Standards (NGSS) credits, including 1 life science credit (BC) aligned to the Life Science Maryland Integrated Science Assessment and 1 physical science credit (PC) and one credit in Earth/space science or an NGSS course with the topics of Earth/space science integrated.
 Courses satisfying this requirement are designated in the course bulletin.
-SOCIAL STUDIES 3 credits , 1 U.S. History credit; 1 World History credit; and 1 National, State, and 1 Local Government credit required.
-TECHNOLOGY EDUCATION (TE) 1 credit designated TE.
-Courses satisfying this requirement are designated in the course bulletin.
-ELECTIVES: OPTION 1 OPTION 2 The additional credits required for graduation may be fulfilled by 1 of the following three options 2 credits in a world language, which may include American Sign Language AND 2.5 credits in elective courses Complete a state-approved program of study (POS) AND a minimum of 0.5 credit in elective courses or more depending on POS STUDENT SERVICE LEARNING (SSL) 75 service-learning hours The SSL requirement is prorated for students enrolling in MCPS for the first time after Grade 6.
+SOCIAL STUDIES 3 credits, 1 U.S. History credit; 1 W State, and 1 Local Government cred TECHNOLOGY EDUCATION (TE) 1 credit designated TE.
+Courses sa designated in the course bulletin. tisfying this requirement are ELECTIVES: OPTION 1 OPTION 2 The additional credits 2 credits of the same world language, which may include two credits of American Sign Language 2 credits of the same world language, which may include two credits of American Sign Language AND 2.5 credits in elective courses elective courses or more depending on POS STUDENT SERVICE LEARNING (SSL) 75 service-learning hours The SSL requirement is prorated for students enrolling in MCPS for the first time after Grade 6.